dankmemesaregoodmemestrustme/dankmemesaregoodmemestrustme.github.io/_posts/2016-10-01-Blogging-lesson-4-general-fixes-and-static-background.md

 <table>
   <tr>
-    <td>Lesson Review</td>
+    <th>Lesson Review</th>
   </tr>
   <tr>
-    <td>How did I learn?
-What strategies were effective? </td>
+    <th>How did I learn?
+What strategies were effective? </th>
   </tr>
   <tr>
     <td>My main resource was - You guessed it - W3schools, it worked pretty well.</td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th>What limited my learning?
+Which habits do I need to work on? </th>
   </tr>
   <tr>
-    <td>Spotting patterns in different sections of code and what i could carry across would help my learning.</td>
+    <td>Spotting patterns in different sections of code and what I could carry across would help my learning.</td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th>What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Next time I think I should try to understand what the code does in greater detail before using it, as this would help in situations where I don't know what to use to accomplish a certain task.</td>